kevthanewversi/Fragment-visibility/README.md

 Fragment-visibility
 ===================

 Running code whenever a fragment is visible to the user.
-This method is runs automatically each time a fragment is shown.
+This method is run automatically each time a fragment is shown.